willfarrell/csv-rex/README.md

 - `errorOnFieldsMismatch` (`true`): When number of headers does not match the number of fields in a row.
 Push row with error when occurs, row ignored otherwise.
 - `errorOnFieldMalformed` (`true`): When no closing `quoteChar` is found.
 Throws parsing error.
 - `chunkSize` (`64MB`): Size of chunks to process at once.
 - `enableReturn` (`true`): Will concat rows into a single array.
-Set to `false` if handing data within enqueue for performance inprovements.
+Set to `false` if handing data within enqueue for performance improvements.

 ### Format
 - `header` (`true`): Keys to be used in JSON object for the parsed row